b-harvest/gravity-dex-upgrade-test/v6.0.1-rc1/README.md

 --yes -b block -o json | jq

 #
-# To debug whether or not transaction is successfully deposited, withdrew, or swapped,
+# Debugging if the transaction is successfully deposited, withdrew, or swapped requires
-# you need to look up the block height result that the trasaction is included.
+# you to look up the block height result that the trasaction is included.
+# Reference this link to find out the block height result
 # http://localhost:36657/block_results?height={height}
 #
-# Paste the result of block_results into this site that decodes keys and values from base64 format.
+# Copy and paste the result into this site that conveniently decodes keys and values from base64 format.
 # https://hallazzang.github.io/tendermint-toolkit/
 #
 ```